 Composite manufacturers have their products integrated throughout medical facilities and equipment all across the world.
-The innovations and ideas that are being used in and introduced to the medical community are seriously influencing the industry as a whole.
+The medical community continues to introduce new innovations and ideas.
+Therefore, seriously influencing the industry as a whole.

 Do you want to find out all the ways in which composites are changing the medical industry?
 Keep reading to find out!

 Composites Used In The Medical World

 There is a $2.8 billion global market for prosthetics and body braces.
 It’s estimated that the U.S. market for prosthetic feet alone is 300,000 units per year.

 The use of carbon fiber in prosthetic feet has improved those products greatly.